ScientificC/cmpk/README.md

 # cmpk

-CmlMathParseKit is a C/C++ Library for easy integration of a mathematical functions interpreter
+CmlMathParseKit is a C/C++ Library for easy integration of a mathematical functions interpreter.